 Web Server Optimization

-All CacheGuard Web Gateway optimization features such as the Web Caching, the Web Traffic Compression and the Traffic Shaping are available in reverse mode.
+All CacheGuard optimization functions such as the Web Caching, the Web Traffic Compression and the Traffic Shaping are available in reverse mode.
 The caching of Web contents by the Reverse Proxy allows you to accelerate Web servers by freeing them from the redundant task of delivering static objects while the compression of outgoing Web traffic allows you to save your bandwidth.
 In addition, the Traffic Shaping feature allows you to reserve more bandwidth for your more critical Web applications and hence increasing the quality of services that you deliver.